core-wg/draft-dns-over-coap/draft-ietf-core-dns-over-coap.md

 responses carried within CoAP responses.

 Note that this specification is distinct from DoH, since the CoRE-specific FETCH method {{-coap-fetch}} is used.
-This was done to take benefit from having the DNS query in the payload as with POST, but still having the caching advantages we would gain with GET.
+This was done to take benefit from having the DNS query in the body as with POST, but still having the caching advantages we would gain with GET.
-Having the DNS query in the payload means we do not need extra base64 encoding, which would increase code complexity and message sizes.
+Having the DNS query in the body means we do not need extra base64 encoding, which would increase code complexity and message sizes.
 We are also able to transfer a query block-wise.